citp/privacy-policy-historical/a/ar/art/artiss.co.uk.md

 ### 12\.
 Contact

-If you have any questions about this privacy policy or our treatment of your personal information, please [contact us](http://www.artiss.co.uk/contact).
+If you have any questions about this privacy policy or our treatment of your personal information, please contact us using the form below.